FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 </StrategyEdit>
 ```
 \
-Here we see a tree of Edit elements.
-The root Edit element is describing
+This is a tree of `Edit` elements.
+The root `Edit` element is describing
-a logical "OR" condition asserting that either ParticipationRate was not
+a logical "OR" condition asserting that either "ParticipationRate" was not
 provided or its value is in the range from 1 to 50.
 Note how in the
 "AND" expression a parameter value is compared not to another parameter
 but to a constant value.